JeroHoyos/JeroHoyos/README.md

 💡 Interested in medical technologies, AI, optimization, and scientific visualization
 🎓 Studying Computer Science at the National University of Colombia — Medellín
 💻 Exploring data analysis and medical applications through projects
-📊 Focused on medical image processing and computational optimization
+📊 Focused on computational applications to medicine.
 📐 Curious about the patterns hidden in math... and cats 🐈‍⬛
       </pre>
     </td>